rmeyerth/slop-site/docs/Extending/type-operations.md

 you're unsure of how to do this, the best way to do this would be to stick a breakpoint in your IDE in the ``YourType.process(...)`` method.
 The next stage is to add type operations so that when you use an operator with the new type, an appropriate action occurs and a result returned.
-For example, say I want to be able to define a new map type I would declare a class with the following*:
+For example, say I want to be able to define a map type I would declare a class with the following*:
 ```java
 @NoArgsConstructor
 public class MapToken extends Token<Map<Token<?>, Token<?>>> {